Joshua C. Manning

 The role of parrotfish in determining spatial patterns in benthic community structure on coral reefs

-Parrotfishes are extremely important herbivores and bioeroders on coral reefs.
-My current PhD dissertation research focuses on the role of parrotfish behaviors in determining spatial patterns in benthic community structure and bioerosion on coral reefs.
-I will be conducting my research on the fringing coral reefs of Bonaire, Dutch Caribbean.
+Parrotfishes are important functional herbivores and bioeroders on coral reefs.
+My current PhD dissertation research focuses on the role of parrotfish space-use in determining spatial patterns in benthic community structure and bioerosion on coral reefs.
+I am conducting this research on the fringing coral reefs of Bonaire, Caribbean Netherlands.

 Effects of ocean acidification on tropical crustose coralline algae